 Coffee husks are made into pellet fuel to provide a renewable energy source in addition to solar energy.

-The 'Integrated Open Canopy' (IOC) method has been developed by the Mesoamerican Development Institute which is a bio-diversity friendly agroforestry system which allows coffee to be grown in and amongst the natural cloud forest.
+The 'Integrated Open Canopy' (IOC) method has been developed by the Mesoamerican Development Institute, which is a bio-diversity friendly agroforestry system that allows coffee to be grown in and amongst the natural cloud forest.
 This is shown to actually increase yields and quality of the coffee beans.
-The IOC method also supports more migratory birds than other methods of coffee production and greatly enhances hydrologic conditions for the environment.
+The IOC method also supports more migratory birds than other forms of coffee production and greatly enhances hydrologic conditions for the environment.

 All of these activities prove that the philosophy of taking care of people and the environment produces a better quality coffee, which is where everyone wins.

-At Don Maslow Coffee, we intend to promote these innovative and sustainable practices to prove that this business model can work, and in fact is what our customers want.
+At Don Maslow Coffee, we intend to promote these innovative and sustainable practices to prove that this business model can work.
+In fact, it is what our customers want.
 An environmentally friendly coffee is a better coffee in every sense.